NoFeL SC: Premier league era & relegation

 In October 2018, the club appointed the experienced Kamal Babu as the team's head coach for their inaugural top flight campaign.
-On 6 December 2018, NofeL tested their maiden victory in top-tier football against local giant Dhaka Mohammedan by 2–0 margin during 2018 Independence Cup.
+On 6 December 2018, NofeL tested their maiden victory in top-tier football against local giant Mohammedan SC by 2–0 margin during 2018 Independence Cup.
 Nevertheless, they were not able to advance past the group stages of either domestic cup competitions, as they failed to win a single game during the 2018 Federation Cup.
 Before the start of the league, the players were not able to practice long term due to internal problems.
 Nofel held their residential camp at the Wari Club, in Motijheel.
 The officials hired only four rooms at Wari Club for the accommodation of 30 players of the squad and the club also failed to meet at least 30% of the total criterion of the 2017 BFF club licensing.
 The team were also unable afford an Asian quota player, and only managed 3 foreign recruits.

 On 18 January 2019, Nofel started their 2018–19 Bangladesh Premier League with a 2–1 defeat at the hands of defending champions Dhaka Abahani, defender Kamrul Islam scored the clubs first premier league goal.
 After only earning two points from their first seven games, Nofel finally tasted their first league win, defeating Brothers Union 2–0, on 23 February 2019.
 The newly promoted side surprised many when they defeated league veterans Rahmatganj MFS with a 5–2 margin.
 Nofel's most notable victory in their short history came, when they defeated Mohammedan SC 1–0, on 4 March 2019, and the game club captain Akbar Hossain Ridon announced his retirement.
 However, they could not sustain their good form, and with 5 straight losses starting from July 2019, Nofel were relegated, despite coming from behind to hold Sheikh Jamal DC to a 2–2 draw in their last league match.
 Although the team were relegated, they produced numerous young talents throughout the season, with the likes of Khandokar Ashraful Islam, Jamir Uddin, Farhad Mona and Kamrul Islam all securing premier league clubs for the following season.

 After dropping down to the championship, Monwar Hossain Moyna was given the duty of getting the club back into the top tier.
 However, he failed to do so as Nofel finished second in the 2020–21 Bangladesh Championship League, only a point behind winners Swadhinata KS, and due to COVID-19 circumstances only the league winners were granted promotion.

 Home venue

-From 2018-2019 season, NoFeL Sporting Club is sharing their home venue with Team BJMC at Shaheed Bulu Stadium of Noakhali District.
+From the 2018-2019 season, NoFeL Sporting Club and Team BJMC shared Shaheed Bulu Stadium of Noakhali District as their home venue.